-The process is likely to relate to serious misconduct such as intoxication, bullying, threatening behaviour, fighting and cyber bullying or any action that threatens the safeguarding of staff and students.
-This process is clearly laid out below
+The process is likely to relate to serious misconduct such as intoxication, bullying, threatening behaviour, fighting, child on child abuse/harassment sexual abuse/harassment and cyber bullying or any action that threatens the safeguarding of staff and students.
+This process is clearly laid out below.